praeclarumjj3/VQ-VAE-on-MNIST/README.md

 6. [Observations](#6-observations)
 7. [Credits](#7-credits)

-So basically the loss has two opposing functions ..the reconstruction loss which tries to recreate the input as such not caring about the latent variable distribution and the KL divergence term which forces the distribution to be gaussian.

 ## 1. Setup Instructions
 You can either download the repo or clone it by running the following in cmd prompt
 ```